-For the case of the Infinite Element and Perfectly Matched Layers, it is important the the mesh match the coordinate stretching direction, the direction of absorption.
+For the case of the Infinite Element and Perfectly Matched Layers, it is important that the mesh matches the coordinate stretching direction, the direction of absorption.
 Meshes should look similar to the plots below.
 Use Mapped meshes in 2D, and Swept meshes in 3D, to produce these types of meshes.
 For numerical reasons it is good for the elements in these domains to not be too distorted or stretched.
 Start with at least five elements through these domains and always perform a Mesh Refinement Study.

 Visualization of appropriate Infinite Element or Perfectly Matched Layer meshes for the 2D Cartesian (left) and Cylindrical (right) cases.